- 13 May 2022

-- If the Converter Flow fetches from a database, the values must match the input values to the Flow.
+- If the Converter Flow fetches from a database, the values must match the input values.

-- If the Converter Flow fetches data through an API call, the values must match the input values to the Flow.
+- If the Converter Flow fetches data through an API call, the values must match the input values.

-For example, if the Converter Flow fetches a string input and its value matches the input to the Flow, then caching can be used.
+For example, if the Converter Flow fetches a string input and its value matches the input used in the Flow, then caching can be used.
 The only major change can be the data types between the two values.

 Building a Converter Flow

-The following example will demonstrate how to use a Converter Flow to convert a String into a DateTime value.
+The following example demonstrates how to create a Converter Flow that converts String Input into a DateTime value.

-- In the Flow Designer, attach a Parse Date step from the Toolbox panel by navigating to DATA > DATES to the Start and End steps.
+From the Flow Designer, attach a Parse Date step from Toolbox > DATA > DATES, to the Start and End steps.

 Running a Converter Flow